 Click here to see Animage #2’s complete coverage.

-Voice recording for the movie ended just one day before this magazine was published and the symphonic concert series had already toured its first two cities, Nagoya and Hiroshima.
-Final editing sessions commenced the day after Animage #2’s debut.
+Meanwhile, back on the production side, voice recording for the movie ended just one day before this magazine was published and final editing sessions commenced the day after.

-Animage was getting the big flashy coverage, but all the hardcore otaku knew OUT was still where it was at for articles written by fans for fans.
+Animage had the flashiest coverage, but all the hardcore otaku knew OUT was where they would find the articles they really wanted, written by fans for fans.
 After the Space Battleship Yamato issues put the magazine on the map in 1977, the inmates took over the asylum and pursued their hobby for all it was worth.

 Their continuing love of all things Yamato was on full display here in more than 30 pages of articles containing mecha design art, product reviews, character guides, and interviews with the cast and crew.